johnlim612/ProjectThanatos/README.md

 - Finding the dead body isn't completely integrated into the dialogue.
 The player won't fully know where they are searching for the dead body.
 - In the EOD diary script where the player chooses who they are suspicious of, the script still has placeholder text that says
 "[SUSPECT]".
 This needs to be updated with the chosen NPC in the future.
 - Calendar next to the player's bed only decrements in the IntroCutscene.
-The method is never called to update it in the GameScene.
+The method is never called to update it in the GameScene (i.e. it always remains on 8).
 - Text shown on tablet will become illegible if opened too quickly
 - Multiple interactables can be interacted with at the same time and will bug out the system.
+- Speaking with Yuri beyond Day 3 crashes the game

 ## Unique Project Features
 - Tablet with a map projecting the player's position consistently